SettleMint

 Invited userAn administrator sends an invitation.Password setup, invitation acceptance, wallet setup, ONCHAINID creation, and profile or KYC details.Invite users

-Admin-created userAn administrator creates the account directly.Password reset before first login.
+Admin-created userAn administrator creates the account directly.Password reset before initial login.
 The account already has an automatically generated wallet and on-chain identity.Create users

 First administratorThe first operator starts a new platform instance.Wallet, identity, system deployment, asset factories, and add-ons when needed.First administrator setup